Webpage Design

 We are very fortunate that there are now many excellent books on the topic of web design and to some extent, selecting a list of “key texts” is a matter of personal preference.
 However, the books below have been chosen specifically to match the structure and content of this course and to appeal to students at an introductory level.
 Students who want to broaden and deepen their knowledge may want to progress to those texts listed in the Further Reading section.

 Since web design is a fast evolving discipline, it's a good idea to keep up with current trends by reading online magazines (see below) and blogs.
 However, it's still nice to receive your news, reviews and articles in paper format.
-As far as printed magazines are concerned, there is only one worth mentioning and that is .net magazine.
+As far as printed magazines are concerned, there is only one worth mentioning and that is net Magazine.
 It's an excellent publication, covering all the areas of concern for students on this programme and I recommend that you subscribe to it.
 The online magazines listed below are just the most useful of many currently publishing useful material, so this should be considered a partial list only.

 Essential Text Books